-Table 5.1 Supported Work Eligibility Criteria, by Target Group Target Group Eligibility Criteria AFDC Women on AFDC both currently and for 30 out of the preceding 36 months; youngest child 6 years old or older Ex-addicts Age 18 years or older; enrolled in a drug treatment program currently or within the preceding 6 months Ex-offenders Age 18 years or older; incarcerated within the last 6 months as a result of a conviction Youths Age 17 to 20 years; no high school or equivalency degree; not in school in the last 6 months; delinquency record, conviction, court appearance, or similar (for at least 50% of the youth) All groups Currently unemployed ; spent no more than 3 months in a job during the past 6 months was only the beginning.
+Table 5.1 Supported Work Eligibility Criteria, by Target Group Target Group Eligibility Criteria AFDC Women on AFDC both currently and for 30 out of the pre- ceding 36 months; youngest child 6 years old or older Ex-addicts Age 18 years or older; enrolled in a drug treatment pro- gram currently or within the preceding 6 months Ex-offenders Age 18 years or older; incarcerated within the last 6 months as a result of a conviction Youths Age 17 to 20 years; no high school or equivalency degree; not in school in the last 6 months; delinquency record, con- viction, court appearance, or similar (for at least 50% of the youth) All groups Currently unemployed [†] ; spent no more than 3 months in a job during the past 6 months and Findings of th 1980), p.
+23. Supported wor tion to the suppo Directors, Manpower Demonstration Research Corporation, Summary he National Supported Work Demonstration (Cambridge, MA: Ballinger, k eligibility criteria refer to conditions prevailing at the time of applica- orted work program.
+If a person in supported work voluntarily or in- es the program and subsequently reapplies for a supported work job, he or she is not reviewed again for acceptance under the eligibility criteria. + Worked no more than 10 hours a week for the last 4 weeks. was only the beginning.
 Many other decisions had to be made.
-Since this was the first demonstration conducted by MDRC, the learning process was more challenging and time-consuming than for later demonstrations.
+Since this was the first demonstration conducted by MDRC, the learning area this was the first demonstration conducted by MDRC, the learning process was more challenging and time-consuming than for later demonstrations.